 The personal information in the machine is recorded in the EEPROM on the main PCB.
 It cannot be deleted all by a single operation.
-Use Function codes 01 and 96 in the maintenance mode, unplug the power cord from the electrical outlet, and disconnect the backup battery\.
+Use Function code 01 in the maintenance mode, unplug the power cord from the electrical outlet, and disconnect the backup battery\.